What Others Say

 All freshman students living on campus are required to be on the 21-meal plan.
 Meals are served in the Dining Hall (Randall) seven days a week.
 A variety of foods is offered at every meal, including vegetarian and vegan options.

 The Coffee Shop is located in the basement of McDowell Hall.
 Snacks and meals can be purchased there all day and some evening hours during the week.
 There are also a variety of snack and drink machines all over campus.
-(Note: The Coffee Shop will be closed until renovations on McDowell Hall have been completed).

 The services of the Harrison Health Center are available to all students regardless of whether they carry their own health insurance or use the one available through the college.
 (Students must be covered by health insurance; for information on the policy available through the college, contact the Health Center at 410-626-2553.)